Dr. Ernesto Zedillo

 WHAT he OFFERS YOU

 Ernesto Zedillo is a global strategist and respected leader throughout the world, an expert in globalization and emerging markets in Central and South America.
-Since the ending of his term as president in 2000, Dr. Zedillo has advised numerous organizations and has been a leading voice on globalization, especially its impact on relations between developed and developing nations.
-He is currently Director of the Yale Center for the Study of Globalization and offers companies around the world insights from his unique perspective.
+Since the ending of his term as president in 2000, Dr. Zedillo has advised numerous organisations and has been a leading voice on globalisation, especially its impact on relations between developed and developing nations.

 There aren't any reviews for this speaker, be the first to leave a review.Leave a review